- Applying to study

 The exam supervisor will let you know of any changes to reading time allocations.

-Exam papers must not be removed from the venue (unless the exam paper states it can be removed).
-Answer booklets must not be removed from the exam venue.
+Exam papers and answer booklets must not be removed from the exam venue.

 Should misconduct or irregular practices be suspected by the exam supervisor an Alleged Academic Misconduct statement will be lodged.
 The incident may then be dealt with under the provisions of the Student Misconduct policy.